Kalicuta/DSTHC/ai-notebooks/me.md

   Our colleagues from QR, MRQR, MR and Trading will give lectures covering all the topics relevant to their day-to-day job and business.
   - Firmwide we have on-site and remote training on leadership, writing skills, communication, every month and you are always encouraged to sign up.
-  - MRGR also offers training programs every year, I just received a sign-up email for 2 month machine learning training offered by Pavan's group.
+  - MRGR also offers training programs regularly, I just received a sign-up email for 2 month machine learning training offered by Pavan's group.
   - We also have Lunch and Learn series, mentor program.
   There are a ton for oppotunities to learn.